Google tightens political ad rules ahead of Europe elections

 - Worst day of an awful year leaves no corner of U.S. financial markets unscathed

+It’s an extension of a system Google brought in this year for U.S. political ads.
 Facebook introduced a similar system of its own for the U.S., Brazil and Britain earlier this year.

+“Like others, we’re thinking hard about elections and how we continue to support democratic processes around the world, including by bringing more transparency to political advertising online,” the company’s director of EU public policy and government relations, Lie Junius, said in a blog post .

+Google was among the tech companies that in September signed up to an EU code of conduct aimed at fighting online disinformation.